Aymendje/mug-painter/README.md

 ### Creating a Simple Text Mug
 1. Set mug dimensions (e.g., 96.2mm height, 84mm diameter)
 2. Select "Text" for front artwork
-3. Enter your text and choose a font
+3. Enter your text and choose a font from the dropdown
-4. Apply formatting (bold, colors, contours)
+4. Apply formatting (bold, colors, text contours)
+5. Toggle to 3D view to see realistic preview
-5. Export as SVG or PNG
+6. Export as SVG, PNG, or PDF

-### Complex Design with Images
+### Complex Design with Images and 3D Preview
-1. Configure mug specifications
+1. Configure mug specifications and enter project name
-2. Upload background image, set to "Fill" style
+2. Upload background image, set to "Fill" style with size "Large"
-3. Add front image artwork, apply transformations
+3. Add front image artwork, apply flip/rotate transformations
-4. Add back text with custom formatting
+4. Add back text with custom font, formatting, and contour effects
-5. Preview and export as PDF for printing
+5. Use 3D view to inspect design from all angles with interactive controls
+6. Export design and cutout files in preferred formats

-### Project Workflow
+### Professional Workflow with Project Management
-1. Design your mug template
+1. Design your mug template with all artwork and formatting
-2. Export with "Include project data" enabled
+2. Export with "Include project data" enabled to save an editable SVG
-3. Share the SVG file or archive for later
+3. Share the project file or archive for client review
-4. Load the file back anytime to continue editing
+4. Load the project file back anytime using the "Load" button
-5. Make adjustments and re-export as needed
+5. Make client revisions and re-export updated versions
+6. Generate final production files (design + cutout) for printing

 ## 🤝 Contributing